Maleesha101/Chandu-Construction/backend/README.md

 See `src/database/schema.sql` for the complete database structure including:
 - Users with roles
 - Expense records with approval workflow
-- Sites, bank accounts, managing directors
+- Sites, bank accounts, Supervisors
 - Approval history and ledger entries

 ## Error Handling